This website uses cookies to ensure you get the best experience on our website. Learn more

 Life at Sosian can be as fast paced or sedate as you like.
 It's a supremely relaxing place where you can do very little, or just flop by the beautiful pool, yet there's an abundance of activities to tempt you – and lots of good stuff for active kids too.

 • Sosian's stand-out activity is riding.
 Sosian breeds horses and usually has around 15 available for riding.
 You can do 2-3 hour rides as a morning or afternoon game-watching ride, or gentler rides close to the ranch house.
 All the horses are thoroughbred or Ethiopian breeds and range from around 13 to 16 hands in size – though at the moment there is a rider weight limit of 90kg.
 There's a good selection of quiet horses as well as more spirited mounts for more experienced riders.
 To ride out in the bush, however, guests have to be experienced riders, meaning confident at all paces up to a canter or gallop in open country where they might encounter big game.
 This usually means people who have owned their own horses or have ridden for five years or more.
 They can also do short arena lessons and rides around the lodge for the less experienced who want to have a go.
 Rides are not accompanied by a gun holder and they rely on the mounted guide to be able to avoid any situations that may arise.
 Wildlife is generally less easily spooked by people on horseback than on foot.
-When we went riding here in February 2019 we rode alongside several giraffes, which was an incredible experience.
+When we went riding here we rode alongside several giraffes, which was an incredible experience.
 For experienced riders looking for longer rides Sosian offers fly-camping with the horses; you will ride for three to four hours in the morning, reaching camp around midday, in the afternoon you can choose to relax and relax or go for a gentle walk.
 After spending the night in the bush you will then ride back to Sosian Lodge the following morning.

 • Sosian also has a herd of five camels available for short rides – up to half a day.